Return to Work Coordinators

 When does an employer need to appoint a Return to Work Coordinator?

-If you employ 30 or more staff (in South Australia) for a continuous period of three months, you are legally required to appoint a Return to Work Coordinator (PDF, 202 KB)- external site.
-The Return to Work Coordinator must be based in South Australia and must have undertaken Return to Work Coordinator certification training- external site with an approved training provider within six months of reaching the 30 employee threshold, or within three months of a vacancy occurring.
+If you employ 30 or more staff (in South Australia) for a continuous period of three months, you are legally required to appoint a Return to Work Coordinator (PDF, 202 KB)- external site- external site.
+The Return to Work Coordinator must be based in South Australia and must have undertaken Return to Work Coordinator certification training- external site- external site with an approved training provider within six months of reaching the 30 employee threshold, or within three months of a vacancy occurring.

 An employer can choose to appoint an internal staff member, or outsource the role to an external third party Return to Work Coordinator.